Home/ Tools/ Open Graph preview

 Per-platform quirks

-Facebook upper-cases your domain; LinkedIn hides the description; Slack shows your favicon and a left bar; Discord goes dark with a blue title; iMessage & WhatsApp crop to a compact bubble.
+Facebook upper-cases your domain; LinkedIn hides the description; Slack shows your favicon and a left bar; Discord goes dark with a blue title; iMessage crops to a compact bubble; Slack, Discord & WhatsApp draw your image uncropped, at its natural ratio.
 One clean 1200×630 image survives all of them.

 How each platform crops and truncates the same Open Graph tags